10 minutes read

 These conditions promote the overgrowth of archaea and slow gut transit, providing more opportunity for bacterial or archaeal action.
 Unfortunately, these conditions are chronic and challenging to cure, with many treatments offering only modest improvements in IMO symptoms.
 In addition, a clear indication is necessary to determine if the patient requires any operative or invasive intervention due to the risks involved.

-Step 2a: Addressing the symptoms – antibiotics
+Step 2a: Addressing the symptoms – antimicrobials and antibiotics

 positive imo blog fodmap graphic

-Step 3: Preventing remission
+Step 3: Preventing Remission and Long-Term Surveillance

 Conclusion